-Best dishes: Sip on piping hot masala chais, take the taste of desserts such as doughnut, orange cardamom cookies, lemon drizzle, cake cardamom date cake and peach tarts up a notch.
+Best dishes: Sip on piping hot masala chais, and take the taste of desserts such as doughnuts, orange cardamom cookies, lemon drizzle, cake cardamom date cake and peach tarts up a notch.

 As per Chef Anirudh Amin, a mix of cardamom and mace powder does magic to bring out aromas in biryani and kebabs.
 Else incorporate them in your Indian dishes such as Pindi Chole, Hyderabadi Biryani, Shahi Paneer, Mixed Vegetable Pulao and Kashmiri Biryani.